chunnodu/blog/content/posts/Reading List 2022.md

 - API's for Dummies
 - The Innovation Stack - Jim McKelvey
 - Zen and the Art of Motorcycle Maintenance - Robert M. Pirsig
+- Shi-ka-ke - Naohiro Matsumura
+- Assata - Assata Shakur

 ### In Progress
-- Shi-ka-ke - Naohiro Matsumura
 - Everybody Writes - Ann Handley
-- The Bitcoin Standard - Saifedean Ammous
+- Scaling Up - Verne Harnish
 - The Penguin Book of Japanese Short Stories
-- Scaling Up - Verne Harnish

 ### Upcoming
+- Women Race and Class - Angela Y. Davis
+- The Mind of the Maker - Dorothy Sayers
-- Assata - Assata Shakur
+- The Bitcoin Standard - Saifedean Ammous
 - The Shape of Things(A Philosophy of Design) - Vilem Flusser
 - Music 109: Notes on Experimental Music - Alvin Lucier
 - The Knowledge Graph Cookbook - Andreas Blumauer
-- The Mind of the Maker - Dorothy Sayers
 - African Fractals - Ron Eglash
 - Realtime: Making Digital China
 - The Man God Uses - Oswald J Smith